Thailand: Island Hopping in the Southern Andaman Sea

 You won’t find stores like here on Koh Mook on the smaller islands like Koh Kradan and Koh Ngai: so stock up well!

-In most resorts on the smaller islands like Koh Ngai or Koh Kradan you can also only pay with cash; even if you book online in advance.
-In exceptional cases, credit cards are also accepted, but this requires more effort and prior notification – someone must then come specifically or be informed.
-Cash payments are simply easier.
-So it’s best to remember to withdraw enough cash while you’re still on the mainland.
-I always use my DKB credit card for this purpose, which is relatively inexpensive and hassle-free at any ATM worldwide.
+In most resorts on the smaller islands such as Koh Ngai or Koh Kradan, you can also only pay with cash, even if you book online in advance.
+In exceptional cases, credit cards are also accepted, but this requires more effort and prior registration – someone has to come specially or be informed.
+Cash payment is simply no problem.
+So it’s best to remember to withdraw enough cash on the mainland.
+I always use my DKB credit card for this.
+It’s relatively cheap and easy to do at any ATM worldwide.

 How much time do I have to plan for island hopping in Thailand?

-In general, Thailand has super many beautiful islands.
-You will hardly succeed in seeing all of them on one trip.
-I also advise you to focus on a single region.
-For example, if you want to see Koh Phi Phi and at the same time Koh Phangan, which is off the other side of the country, you will spend quite a bit of time on buses, at best on planes to Koh Samui, and on ferries.
+In general, Thailand has an incredible number of beautiful islands.
+You will hardly be able to see them all on one trip.
+I would also advise you to concentrate on a single region.
+For example, if you want to see Koh Phi Phi and Koh Phangan at the same time, which is on the other side of the country, you will spend a lot of time on the bus, at best on a plane to Koh Samui, and on ferries.
 Especially if you only have 2-3 weeks, this is rather counterproductive.

-Smaller islands like Koh Ngai or Koh Kradan can also be visited by day trip.
-Of course, this has less Robinson Crusoe vibes in a large group, but it might be more practical to have a base on an island like Koh Lanta for a few days longer.
+You can also visit smaller islands such as Koh Ngai or Koh Kradan on a day trip.
+Of course, this has less of a Robinson Crusoe vibe in a large group, but it may be more practical to have a base on an island such as Koh Lanta for a few days longer.